 I started taking courses towards my tea sommelier certification through the Tea and Herbal Association of Canada in January 2015.
-If you haven’t found your New Year’s Resolution or project for 2018, maybe this is it!
+If you haven’t found your New Year’s Resolution yet, maybe this is it!

 How I Started My Tea Sommelier Training

 I can’t remember exactly what made me enrol in Tea 101, but it was probably a Facebook ad.
 January is Hot Tea Month and tea found me.
 I clicked on the link and signed up, thinking, “Oh cool, I like tea.”